Israeli gold medalist sprinter gets drafted to IDF

 בלסינג אפריפה

-Blessing Afrifah
+Blessing Afrifa

 (Photo: Shaul Golan)

 At that time, he said: “I’m an Israeli, I was born here, my friends are here and don’t know any other option.
-I’m no different from my friends, which are residents of Israel.
+I’m no different from my friends, who are residents of Israel.
 I want to represent Israel and win medals.”

 2 View gallery